Crutched-programmer/Sashell/README.md

 Real Linux shell with Sarvam AI as your safety net.
 Type real commands — AI only steps in when something looks dangerous, broken, or funny.

 ---
-## Current changes:Added an ASCII donut animation as an easter egg, removed the history feature to avoid code conflicts and fixed some functions.(fix stuff)
+<h3>Change log :Added an ASCII donut animation as an easter egg, removed the history feature to avoid code conflicts and fixed some functions.(fix stuff)</h3>
 ## Installation

 ```bash